ergoplatform/ergodocs/docs/dev/data-model/structures/merkle/merkle-validation.md

 - **Compute the Hash for the Next Level**:
     - Depending on the prefix, concatenate the computed hash from the previous step with the sibling hash and the prefix.
 Then, hash the concatenated result using `Blake2b256`.

-**Code Implementation**: This iteration process is crucial for verifying the correctness of the Merkle proof.
-The relevant code for handling Merkle proofs and their validation can be found in the `scorex.crypto.authds.merkle` package.
+**Code Implementation**: The iteration process and validation logic are crucial for verifying the correctness of the Merkle proof.
+This is implemented in the [BatchMerkleProof.scala](https://github.com/input-output-hk/scrypto/blob/master/shared/src/main/scala/scorex/crypto/authds/merkle/BatchMerkleProof.scala) file in the `scrypto` repository.

 ```scala
 val levels = Seq("0139b79af823a92aa72ced2c6d9e7f7f4687de5b5af7fab0ad205d3e54bda3f3ae")